An Algorithm for Detecting Intrinsically Knotted Graphs: Introduction

 The algorithm sets up systems of linear equations involving linking numbers of certain pairs of cycles in $G$ in terms of variables representing the number of crossings between pairs of edges.
 These equations are such that there is a solution to at least one of the systems of equations if and only if $G$ has a \dless.
 The number of equations the algorithm needs to solve grows exponentially with the size of $G$.
 So it was necessary to find various shortcuts to speed up the algorithm.
 We describe the algorithm in Section~\ref{section-algorithm}, the shortcuts in Section~\ref{section-shortcuts}, and the proofs in Section~\ref{section-proofs}.

 Using similar techniques, we have also written a Mathematica program that determines whether or not any given graph is intrinsically linked (IL), i.e., every embedding of it in $S^3$ contains a nontrivial link.
 The algorithm relies on the work of Robertson, Seymour, and Thomas~\cite{rst}, which implies that if a spatial graph contains a nontrivial link, then it contains a 2-component link with odd linking number.
 Note that, by \cite{rst}, an algorithm for recognizing IL graphs was already known: simply check whether the given graph contains as a minor one of the seven graphs in the Petersen Family --- which, by \cite{rs-poly}, can be done in polynomial time (though the polynomial has very large coefficients).
 And in \cite{v}, van der Holst gives polynomial-time algorithms to find an embedding of a graph with all linking numbers zero, given that such an embedding exists.
-Our algorithm is not polynomial time (since the number of cycles can grow exponentially with the number of edges); but, in practice, we found it satisfactorily fast and practical for the graphs that we tried out: for graphs with 28 or fewer edges, the program usually took from about a few seconds to a couple of hours to run on a typical personal computer in 2009.
-More specifically, the computer program was run on at least the following graphs listed in \cite{gmn} and \cite{gmn-appendix}: all graphs in the $K_7$, $K_{3,3,1,1}$, and $E_9 + e$ families (188, all together); the 25 parentless (``top level'') graphs and a few dozen other graphs in the $G_{9,28}$ family; and the graph $G_{14,25}$ plus a few more in its family.